zendesk/sell-custom-objects-invoices-app/doc/pt3.md

 ### Summary
 In this part of the tutorial we have guided you through the implementation of the showcase  application and explained how to perform basic  CRUD actions on [Custom  Objects API](https://developer.zendesk.com/rest_api/docs/sunshine/custom_objects_api) from within Sell App framework  app.

-In Part 4 of the tutorial we will show you how to install the app as private and prepare a production build.
+In Part 4 of the tutorial we will show you how to install the app as a private app in Sell and prepare a production build.